DSA for Systems and C++ Engineers: What the Interview Actually Expects

 Memory ownership.
 If you write C++, you will be asked about smart pointers.
 Know unique_ptr (exclusive ownership, no copy), shared_ptr (shared ownership via reference count), and weak_ptr (breaks reference cycles).
 Know RAII.
 Know what a dangling pointer looks like and how it manifests at runtime versus compile time.

 Performance follow-ups.
 "What's the time complexity?" is necessary but not sufficient at systems companies.
 "Where are the cache misses?" and "how does this scale under concurrent read pressure?" are the follow-ups that separate systems engineers from generalists.
-L1 latency around 2ns, L2 around 5ns, DRAM around 80ns, cache line size 64 bytes.
-These numbers make your answers concrete instead of vague.
+The order-of-magnitude numbers from Jeff Dean's latency-numbers list are the ones to keep loaded: L1 reference ~0.5 ns, L2 ~7 ns, main memory ~100 ns, and a 64-byte cache line.
+The exact numbers shift by CPU, but the ratios are what make your answer concrete instead of vague.

 The follow-up questions are the actual interview.